hep-gc/docker/external_cloud/csv2/single_container/private_web/README.md

     ~~~~

-8. Pull and run the csv2 container image on your own machine
+8. Follow the instructions in the run_csv2 directory's README to pull and run the csv2 docker image on another machine.

-    [to be populated further....]